The Truth About Natural Pain Management for RA

 The physical manipulation of stiff joints “provides motion that stimulates blood flow to the soft tissue, which decreases swelling and increases flexibility,” says Nicole M. Bailey, DOC, a chiropractor at Bailey Family Chiropractic in Downingtown, PA.
 A chiropractic adjustment also helps release neurochemicals like dopamine and oxytocin that lower the body’s inflammatory response and speed up the processing of toxins.

 I tried it!
-“I was having [RA] jaw pain so badly that yawning would bring me to tears.
-After my first [chiropractor] appointment I could open my mouth again and was probably 85% better within minutes.” -Diane Jack, 36, from Titusville, Florida
+“I was having [RA] jaw pain so badly despite medications, that yawning would bring me to tears.
+After my first [chiropractor] appointment I could open my mouth again and my jaw was probably 85% better within minutes.” -Diane Jack, 36, from Titusville, Florida

 “Acupuncture is ‘conditionally recommended’ (which just means the benefits outweigh the risks) by the American College of Rheumatology (ACR) for hip, knee, and hand osteoarthritis,” says Dr. LaMoreaux.
 It’s also used regularly for RA.
 How does it work?
 Acupuncture revs up chemicals that can reduce swelling, which then reduces aches and pains.